Written by 8:34 am Leave Management • One Comment

 Loss of Pay Calculation Formula:

-LOP = Effective one-day salary of an employee x Number of days employee has taken leave
+LOP = Effective one-day salary of an employee x Number of days the employee has taken leave

 Effective one-day salary of an employee: